MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/deploy/dns-tod-azure-cloud-app-server.md

 ---
 title: DNS Responses Based on Time of Day with an Azure Cloud App Server
-description: Learn how to distribute application traffic across different geographically distributed instances of an application by using DNS policies that are based on the time of day.
+description: Learn how to use DNS responses based on time of day with an Azure Cloud App Server.
 manager: brianlic
 ms.topic: article
 ms.assetid: 4846b548-8fbc-4a7f-af13-09e834acdec0